Charles Evans Hughes: Early life and family

 Hughes's father, David Charles Hughes, immigrated to the United States from Wales in 1855 after he was inspired by The Autobiography of Benjamin Franklin.
 David became a Baptist preacher in Glens Falls, New York, and married Mary Catherine Connelly, whose family had been in the United States for several generations.
 Charles Evans Hughes, the only child of David and Mary, was born in Glens Falls on April 11, 1862.
 The Hughes family moved to Oswego, New York, in 1866, but relocated soon after to Newark, New Jersey, and then to Brooklyn.
 With the exception of a brief period of attendance at Newark High School, Hughes received no formal education until 1874, instead being educated by his parents.
 In September 1874, he enrolled in New York City's prestigious Public School 35, graduating the following year.

-At the age of 14, Hughes attended Madison University (now Colgate University) for two years before transferring to Brown University.
+At the age of 14, Hughes entered Madison University (now Colgate University), where he studied for two years.
+He then transferred to Brown University.
 He graduated from Brown third in his class at the age of 19, having been elected to Phi Beta Kappa in his junior year.
-He was also a member of the Delta Upsilon fraternity, where he served as the first international President later on.
-During his time at Brown, Hughes volunteered for the successful presidential campaign of Republican nominee James A. Garfield, a fraternity brother of his in Delta Upsilon where Garfield was an undergraduate at Williams College, and served as the editor of the college newspaper.
+He was also a member of Delta Upsilon fraternity; he later served as its first international President.
+While at Brown, Hughes volunteered for the successful 1880 presidential campaign of Republican nominee and fraternity brother James A. Garfield.
 After graduating from Brown, Hughes spent a year working as a teacher in Delhi, New York.
-He next enrolled in Columbia Law School, where he graduated first in his class in 1884.
-That same year, he passed the New York bar exam with the highest score ever awarded by the state.
+He then enrolled in Columbia Law School, graduating with a Bachelor of Laws in 1884 and ranked first in his class.
+That same year, he passed the New York bar exam with the highest score ever awarded.

 In 1888, Hughes married Antoinette Carter, the daughter of the senior partner of the law firm where he worked.
 Their first child, Charles Evans Hughes Jr., was born the following year, and Hughes purchased a house in Manhattan's Upper West Side neighborhood.
 Hughes and his wife had one son and three daughters.
 Their youngest child, Elizabeth Hughes, was one of the first humans injected with insulin, and later served as president of the Supreme Court Historical Society.